bencardoen/SubPrecisionContactDetection.jl/README.md

 # SubPrecisionContactDetection.jl

-Detects sub-precision contacts between subcellular organelles in 2 and 3D STED superresolution microscopy, for example endoplasmum reticulum and mitochondria.
+Detects sub-precision contacts between subcellular organelles in 2 and 3D STED (precision ~ 50-150nm) superresolution microscopy, for example endoplasmum reticulum and mitochondria (contacts ~ 20-100nm).

 Where a pixel precise segmentation is not feasible due to the precision of the microscope, and colocalization does not describe the interface in a meaningful way, SubPrecisionContactDetection can reconstruct the plausible interace between the organelles.